Whatsapp Icon

 • 3D Mammography: Technically known as digital breast tomosynthesis, 3D mammography creates a comprehensive three-dimensional image of the breast.
 By capturing multiple images from different angles, it provides a clearer view of breast tissue, improving the detection rates of early breast cancer.

 Mammography works by compressing the breast between two firm surfaces to spread out the breast tissue.
-Then, an X-ray captures black and white images of the breast that are reviewed by a radiologist.
-Areas that are dense, like fatty tissues, look different from areas that might be indicative of cancerous or non-cancerous conditions.
+Then, an X-ray captures black-and-white images of the breast that are reviewed by a radiologist.
+Dense areas, like fatty tissues, look different from areas that might be indicative of cancerous or non-cancerous conditions.

 Early detection of breast cancer through mammography offers several benefits.
 It can identify cancer before symptoms appear, which often leads to less aggressive treatment options and a better chance of survival.
 Healthcare professionals recommend regular mammograms based on factors such as age, family history, and genetic predisposition to breast cancer.